The yacht Martha Ann was built by Lurssen and delivered to her owner in 2008. She

 Martha Ann is owned by US real estate developer Warren E Halle.
 She was the third

 in a series of three sistership all built for this same owner.
-He sold the first
+According to a London

 Warren E Halle is founder of 'The Halle Companies'.
 The company-